-Easy Pasta Al pesto (without pine nuts) is a simple meal that uses minimal ingredients.
-It's budget-friendly and ready in 15 minutes.
-It's vegan, dairy-free, and a family favorite.
+My favorite pasta al pesto (pasta with pesto!)
+It is a simple meal that uses minimal ingredients.
+It's budget-friendly and ready in 15 minutes, and a family favorite!

 Jump to: